pgbarletta/locuaz/docs/source/developing.rst

 14. Upload the image to the GitHub registry::

-        apptainer push locuaz.sif
+        apptainer push locuaz.sif oras://ghcr.io/pgbarletta/locuaz.sif:0.7.0

+The last line takes a while to finish.
 Check `this`_ blog post for more info on apptainer.

 .. _this: https://ana.run/blog/apptainer